The ultimate guide to building a pond in Australia

 Do ponds need a fence or permits?

-At the time of writing this article fish ponds don’t require a fence.
+At the time of writing this article fish ponds don’t require a fence, where I live, according to my council.

 In NSW you currently need to submit a development application for a pond that is deeper than 30cm.
 You can apply online through the NSW planning portal.